 Use this free concrete footing calculator to estimate cubic yards, cubic feet, and bag counts for isolated footings, deck posts, pergola bases, column supports, and similar foundation pads.
-Enter the length, width, depth, number of footings, and waste allowance to get a fast concrete estimate for your project.
+Enter the length, width, depth, number of footings, and waste allowance to get a fast footing-specific estimate.
+Looking for the universal volume formula and conversions?
+See our main concrete calculator.

 Footing Calculator